animate-css/animate.css/SECURITY.md

 <!-- markdownlint-disable MD041 -->

-If you discover a security issue in this repository, please contact us with this email animate@eltonmesquita.com.
+If you discover a security issue in this repository, please contact us to the following email: animate@eltonmesquita.com

-Thanks for helping make our open-source projects safe for everyone, we really appreciate it.
+&#128588; Thanks for helping make our open-source projects safe for everyone, we really appreciate it!